ttheconjuring/SoftUni---Fundamentals/README.md

 # SoftUni---Fundamentals
-Solutions Of The Most Exercises In Fundamentals Module
+Solutions Of Pretty Much All Exercises In Fundamentals Module

 Missing Exercises/Not Fully Complete: